terabaud/lea-codes/src/threejs/getting-started.md

 ### What's Three.js at all?

-Three.js is a 3D engine that works not only in WebGL.
-Next to WebGL, there are other renderers such as a SVGRenderer or CSSRenderer.
+Three.js is a 3D engine for the browser that can use WebGL for graphics rendering.
+Next to WebGL, there are other renderers such as a `SVGRenderer` or `CSS3DRenderer`.

+Three.js comes with geometries and rendering techniques and provides several cameras, materials, lighting techniques and more.
+It also provides a scene graph for organizing all your 3D data in scenes.

 The [official site](https://threejs.org) features a lot of examples you can explore there.

 In this chapter I will show a basic example of a three.js Hello World application.